Testa-dor/gelbooru-suite-userscript/README.md

 <p><strong>Gelbooru Suite</strong> is a userscript that supercharges your Gelbooru experience with a set of smart, modern tools.
 It's all about making browsing, searching, and viewing media faster, cleaner, and way more enjoyable.</p>
+<p><strong>Design Note:</strong> This script is meant to be used together with the <a href="https://addons.mozilla.org/firefox/addon/imagus/" target="_blank" rel="noopener noreferrer">Imagus</a> extension (or a similar one).
+Because of that, it intentionally doesn’t include its own hover preview feature, focusing instead on other tools to complement that experience.</p>
 <hr>
 <h2 style="background-color:#670000; border:outset;">&nbsp;Key Features</h2>
 <details>